feathersjs/docs/api/express.md

 ## express.errorHandler()

-`expres.errorHandler` is an [Express error handler](https://expressjs.com/en/guide/error-handling.html) middleware that formats any error response to a REST call as JSON (or HTML if e.g. someone hits our API directly in the browser) and sets the appropriate error code.
+`express.errorHandler` is an [Express error handler](https://expressjs.com/en/guide/error-handling.html) middleware that formats any error response to a REST call as JSON (or HTML if e.g. someone hits our API directly in the browser) and sets the appropriate error code.

 > **ProTip:** You can still use any other Express compatible [error middleware](http://expressjs.com/en/guide/error-handling.html) with Feathers.
 In fact, the `express.errors` is just a slightly customized one.
 > **Very Important:** Just as in Express, the error handler has to be registered *after* all middleware and services.